pallamidessi/blog/_posts/2020-09-05-kvm-display-linux.md

 sudo udevadm trigger
 ~~~

-## Identifying the usb KVM device
+## Identifying the USB KVM device
-Almost there !
+Almost there!
 We just need to identify a few unique attributes for our rules.
 I used `lsusb` and turned on and off the device a few times to identify it:

 ~~~ bash